All Episodes

 We're even hearing from adults who do.

-Is that going to be another one?
+Is there going to be another one?

 Parents, grandparents want to know.

-Uh it's really it's it's a mission here for us to try to teach young people how lucky we all are to be Americans.
+It's really, it's a mission here for us to try to teach young people how lucky we all are to be Americans.

 So the next book is coming.